 When is manual or physical work allowed?

 Manual or physical work is only permitted if you are going to work in Canada at a university or at management level, when staying on an eTA Canada.
+This is so-called short-term highly skilled work.
 However, this is subject to an additional requirement: this is only permitted once per six months for a maximum of 15 consecutive days.
 Or once per whole year for a maximum of 30 consecutive days.
 Do you want to work in Canada and perform manual or physical work more often or for longer periods of time?
-Then you will need a Work Permit or a Canada visa.
+Then you will need a work permit or a Canada visa.

 Most business travellers can use an eTA Canada.
 Does that not apply to you?
-Then you will need to apply for a Work Permit or visa.
+Then you will need to apply for a work permit or working visa.
 This is necessary in the following situations:

 - You are going to perform manual or physical work (longer than permitted with an eTA)